 Add some secret SEO sauce

 In recent years search engines pay great attention to user needs and the overall user experience.
 A successful website is a servant of two masters: site visitors and search engines.
-To please search engines you should take care of your internal link structure, avoid duplicate content and over-optimization.
-To please site visitors you should understand their intent.
+To please search engines, you should take care of your internal link structure, avoid duplicate content and over-optimization.
+To please site visitors, you should understand their intent by creating personas.